Darwen: Coat of arms

-Darwen was granted its coat of arms on 7 August 1878.
-At the foot of the coat of arms is the town motto in Latin Absque Labore Nihil, which translates as "Nothing without labour".
+Darwen has its own coat of arms, which was granted on 7 August 1878; this is different from that of the unitary authority of Blackburn with Darwen, which uses the coat of arms for Blackburn.
+At the foot of the coat of arms is the town motto in Latin, Absque Labore Nihil, which translates as "Nothing without labour".
 The arms depicts three cotton bolls and the River Darwen which runs through the town.
-The cotton represents the cotton industry in which the town grew and prospered during the Industrial Revolution and the three bolls to represent the three main areas of Darwen – Over Darwen, Lower Darwen and Hoddlesden.
-At the helm of the coat of arms is a barred helmet representing nobility, and above it the torse in the town colours of blue and gold.
-At the crest a man stands shouldering a pickaxe, which refers to the town's motto and also represents the mining industry that was present to the east of the town at that time.
+The cotton represents the cotton industry in which the town grew and prospered during the Industrial Revolution and the three bolls to represent the three main areas of Darwen: Over Darwen, Lower Darwen and Hoddlesden.
+At the helm of the coat of arms is a barred helmet representing nobility and, above it, is the torse in the town colours of blue and gold.
+At the crest, a man stands shouldering a pickaxe, which refers to the town's motto and also represents the mining industry that was present to the east of the town at that time.

 Education

-After the passing of the Education Act 1870, many schools were established to serve the ever-growing population.
-Many were later demolished.
+After the passing of the Education Act 1870, many schools were established to serve the ever-growing population (many were later demolished):